 Neither solely a birding or wildlife tour, nor just a cultural tour, this is a general Natural History tour - a mix of amazing wildlife, spectacular scenery and rich cultural discoveries.
 The people of Madagascar are amazingly welcoming.
 They are gracious, friendly and nearly always smiling (and quite often singing).
 Madagascar is an explorer and photographer's dream in all ways!

 We invite you to join us in Madagascar, on one of life's truly great expeditions!

 EXPEDITION OVERVIEW & LENGTH:

 Our expedition is 27 days in total, including travel days, timed for the season where birds are mating and wildlife is active, including a good possiblity to see lemur babies, and likely sightings of Malagasy rarities such as the fosa.
-With nearly 4 weeks in Madagascar this is truly an in-depth exploration, taking in 6 distinct reserve areas, including the best wildlife, plus the capital city of Antananarivo, and special cultural experiences dotted frequently throughout the trip.
+With more than 3 1/2 weeks in Madagascar this is truly an in-depth exploration, taking in 6 distinct reserve areas, including the best wildlife, plus the capital city of Antananarivo, and special cultural experiences dotted frequently throughout the trip.